 I have worked with a number of families who have chosen to home-school their children and I love doing it!
-I began with a student who had withdrawn from school for medical reasons; we worked on her GCSEs and she got A* in both literature and language in a year; I have taught two sisters in their teens living in Los Angeles, whose parents wanted a more exciting education than that offered by mainstream schools; and last year, I started home-schooling a 14-year-old boy.
-We opted for an ambitious but rewarding set of texts for his summer term: Hartley's The Go-Between, Miller's The Crucible and Larkin's The Whitsun Wedding.
-Now we are working towards his GCSEs (Cambridge's iGCSE Literature and Language), have already studied Macbeth and are now working on Carol Ann Duffy's poems.
-We have time for extras: lots of creative writing (he has entered several competitions), discussions about film, novels, plays and poems in general.
+I began with a student who had withdrawn from school for medical reasons; we worked on her GCSEs and she got A* in both literature and language in a year; I have taught two sisters in their teens living in Los Angeles, whose parents wanted a more exciting education than that offered by mainstream schools.
+I am currently home-schooling two year 11 boys both of whom have connections to the acting and film world; one is moving towards film-directing and has chosen to specialise early; the other is an actor/model who cannot commit to regular schooling at the moment.

 Something extra for those still at school

 English lessons shouldn't just be about examination preparation.
 I have provided enrichment lessons for many students.
 One of my students (now at Oxford reading English) and I worked together for four years studying topics from literary theory to dystopian literature.
-Another student (then year 5) and I studied Simon Armitage's translation of the medieval poem Gawain and the Green Knight; over the next four years we covered Great Expectations, the sonnet, creative writing, pastoral poetry, A Midsummer Night's Dream and The Winter's Tale and satire, via Jonathan Swift and Austen.
-All of this was in addition to the work he was doing at school.
+Another student (then year 5) and I studied Simon Armitage's translation of the medieval poem Gawain and the Green Knight; over the next four years we covered Great Expectations, the sonnet, creative writing, pastoral poetry, A Midsummer Night's Dream and The Winter's Tale and satire.
 Above all I encourage students to become independent learners, readers and writers.